24 leprechaun

 • Run leprechaun::build()

-This creates inst/dev/packer.R and inst/assets/index.js.
+This creates inst/tidy-data/packer.R and inst/assets/index.js.

 inst